 IdentityForce has two basic identity and credit monitoring products.
 The UltraSecure plan includes identity monitoring services only.
 And the UltraSecure+Credit plan monitors both your identity and your credit.

 The parent company of Identity Guard has served over 47 million customers over more than 20 years in business.
 The credit monitoring keeps a close eye on your credit files from all three of the major credit bureaus.
-You can choose between the Value, Total, and Premier Plans either for yourself or your family.
-Plans include $1 million of identity theft insurance, a U.S.-based case manager to work with you if your identity is stolen, a mobile application to access your membership information, alerts when your personal information is detected on the Dark Web, monthly credit score, three-bureau credit monitoring and account takeover alerts.
+You can choose between the Value, Total, and Ultra Plans either for yourself or your family.
+Plans include $1 million of identity theft insurance, a U.S.-based case manager to work with you if your identity is stolen, a mobile application to access your membership information, alerts when your personal information is detected on the Dark Web, monthly credit score, three-bureau credit monitoring, and account takeover alerts.

 Experian, one of the three major credit bureaus, offers IdentityWorks credit monitoring service that monitors all three of your credit reports.
 In addition to monitoring your three credit reports and credit scores for changes that signal identity theft, IdentityWorks provides a number of other credit and identity monitoring services.
 It scans the Dark Web for your personal information, notifies you if a sex offender moves into your neighborhood, detects when crimes are booked in your name or reported in the court system, detects when payday loans are opened in your name, alerts you to a change of address in the U.S. Postal Service, watches for account takeover and alerts you when any accounts are opened using your social security number.

 Choose a plan for one adult starting at $9.99; one adult and up to 10 children, starting at $14.99; or two adults and up to 10 children, starting at $19.99.
 Plans include a 30-day trial subscription, so you can decide whether you want to keep the service or cancel.